CodeYourFuture/curriculum/content/js3/blocks/capturing-events/index.md

     1='Add an event listener to a user input'
 +++

 We've introduced our state, and our render works for different values of that state.
-But users of our website can't change the `searchTerm` state themselves - we need to introduce a way for them to change the `searchTerm` state via the UI.
+But users of our website can't change the `searchTerm` state themselves.
+We need to introduce a way for them to change the `searchTerm` state via the UI.

 To listen for the search input event, we can add an {{<tooltip title="event listener">}} An event listener waits for a specific **event** to occur.
 It runs in response to things like clicks, and key presses.
 We register listeners with <code>addEventListener</code> by passing the event name and a handling function. {{</tooltip>}}